- Special offers

 Choreography is by Randy Skinner, the man who was worked on Gower Champion’s 1980 landmark production of 42nd Street, as well as previously having worked on the 2001 revival.

-42nd Street is set to bring the magic of Broadway back to the West End stage in this all-signing and all-dancing new production.
-With previews beginning on 20th March 2017 and an opening night on 4th April 2017, this is not to be missed.
+42nd Street has brought the magic of Broadway back to the West End stage in this all-signing and all-dancing new production.
+With performances having began on 20th March 2017 and an opening night on 4th April 2017, this is not to be missed.

 Who Should See It?42nd Street with its huge cast and even bigger numbers is perfect for anyone who loves an impressive all-singing, all-dancing Broadway classic.
 Those who enjoyed the recent revival of A Chorus Line should definitely check out this new show for a similar spectacle.